Sonoma, California: Post-Conquest era

 Following the American Conquest of California and the advent of the California Gold Rush, local businesses prospered with the business brought by the soldiers as well as miners traveling to and from the gold fields.
 The prosperity and optimism about Sonoma's future promoted land speculation which was particularly problematic because of the cloudy records regarding land ownership.

 Vallejo had granted land by virtue of his office as Director of Colonization before the pueblo was organized.
 Among the traditional duties of Alta California's alcaldes was the selling of town lots.
-Political factions backed different Sonoma alcaldes (John H. Nash, supported by American immigrants, and Lilburn Boggs supported by Vallejo and the Californios) made the situation more complex.
+Political factions backed different Sonoma alcaldes (John H. Nash, supported by American immigrants, and Lilburn Boggs (1796-1860), supported by Vallejo and the Californios) made the situation more complex.
 Some property was sold more than once.
 A valid land sale depended on proof of the seller's chain of title.
-Over thirty years of lawsuits were required before land owners in Sonoma were able to obtain clear titles.
+Over thirty subsequent years of lawsuits and land disputes were required before land owners in Sonoma were able to obtain clear titles.

-When the U.S. military occupation of California ended in 1850, when California was admitted as a state, Sonoma was named the county seat for Sonoma County.
-About that time the flow of miners had slowed and the U.S. Army was leaving Sonoma.
-Business in Sonoma moved into a recession in 1851.
-Surrounding towns such as Petaluma and Santa Rosa were developing and gaining population faster than Sonoma.
-An 1854 special election moved the county seat and its entailed economic activity to Santa Rosa.
+When the California interim government and U.S. military occupation beginning 1846, finally ended after four years in 1850, when California was admitted as the 31st state to the federal Union by act of the U.S. Congress, approved by the President, on September 9, 1850, Sonoma was then named the first county seat town for Sonoma County.
+About that time the flow of miners had slowed and the U.S. Army was soon leaving Sonoma.
+Business in Sonoma moved into an economic recession in 1851.
+Surrounding towns such as Petaluma and Santa Rosa were developing and gaining population much faster than Sonoma.
+An 1854 special election then moved the county seat and courthouse and its legal work and entailed economic activity to Santa Rosa.

 Contemporary era

+The Sonoma City Hall, located in the center of the Sonoma Plaza, was dedicated on September 9, 1908.

 The United States Navy operated a rest center at the Mission Inn through World War II.

 Parts of Wes Craven's Scream (1996) were filmed in the city, with shots of the Sonoma Community Center masked as Westboro High School.

+The center of town, known as the Plaza, is home to a particularly vibrant Farmers Market on Tuesdays during season.